cepthomas/example_plugin/README.md

 tag with the new version number.
 There is no need to touch the `package_control_channel` contents.
 Package Control will update the local user's copy on a periodic basis.

-Depending on the scope of the change, it may be polite to inform the user using the https://packagecontrol.io/docs/messaging capability.
+Depending on the scope of the change, it may be polite to describe the changes to the user using the https://packagecontrol.io/docs/messaging capability.